Understanding how buildings are constructed

 City&Guilds Accredited Programme

-Plumbing and drainage can be taken as a standalone course or as one of five modules that make up Understanding Buildings and Managing Repairs, a training course accredited by City & Guilds through our collaborating partner SHARE, a long-established training provider to the housing sector in Scotland.
+Building Construction can be taken as a standalone course or as one of five modules that make up Understanding Buildings and Managing Repairs, a training course accredited by City & Guilds through our collaborating partner SHARE, a long-established training provider to the housing sector in Scotland.
 All five modules have to be taken in a 12-month period.

 Once candidates have attended all five units they can sit a short assessment and on successful completion receive a certificate.
 The 2.5 hour assessment will cover the key topics from the modules that relate to common repairs and maintenance requests from tenants.
 The questions will be similar to those used in the classroom exercises for each module and will include 10 multiple choice and 26 short answer questions.
 Preparation for the assessment will be discussed in more detail during the fifth module – Building maintenance and reporting repairs.